4 Angies

-After a while, Six Angies aired on Canal J, a top-rated France kid's TV show.
-After France had the copyright, "Six Angies, Six Naughty Girls" changed to "KaNi6KaKo, Super 6 Angies".
+After a while, Four Angies aired on Canal J, a top-rated France kid's TV show.
+After France had the copyright, "Four Angies, Four Naughty Girls" changed to "KaNiKaZo, Super Angies".

 Plot

 Season 1

 The main characters meet at Angel Elementary School where the four girls, Kalamare, Nina, Pui, and Kai-chan all come to school late (mostly due to Nina's uncontrollable dancing to music).
-Now it is up to the four girls to figure out how to sneak inside the school without being caught by their Headmaster and being punished for being late to class.
+Now it is up to the four girls to figure out how to sneak inside the school without being caught by their Principal and being punished for being late to class.

 Season 2

-An evil villain disguises himself as a teacher at the elementary school, wants to destroy the world.
-Another teacher is a wizard trying to stop this, so he recruits the Four Angies to help because his power has been damaged.
+An evil alien wizard appears at the elementary school, wants to destroy the world.
+Another teacher is a superhero trying to stop this, so he recruits the Four Angies to help because his power has been damaged.

 Season 3: The Wonders of the 7 Notes

-The Four Angies are trying to search for a snowman.
-Additionally, there were seven notes that went missing in their music box, which must be found in order to stop the villain.
+The Four Angies are camping near Grandma-sells-everything shop.
+They had a nightmare that Angel town flooded then woke up at the north pole where they met Mr. Manut Hima (Snowman in Thai).
+Additionally, there were seven notes hidden around angel town that went missing in their music box, which must be found in order to calm down Gaia from flooding the world.